Back to Tutorials

 • a retrieval tool — so the agent decides when to look, and cites what it found.

-The gap between "typically 14–30 days" and "30 days, here's the clause" is the entire difference between a demo and something a support team can put in front of customers.
+The distance between "typically 14–30 days" and "30 days, here's the clause" is the entire distance between a demo and something a support team is willing to put in front of a real customer.

 That's the five-part core of building with Mastra: an agent, workflows around it, a harness to host it, streaming to show its work, and RAG to ground it.
-From here the interesting problems are operational — keeping long-running agents alive, and proving they're actually any good.
+From here, the interesting problems stop being about capability and start being operational — keeping long-running agents alive, and proving they're actually any good.
 Those are next.